How To Prove That Root 2 Is Irrational

 How to Prove That √2 is Irrational

 Proving that √2 is irrational is a classic example of a mathematical proof by contradiction.
-This method involves assuming the opposite of what we want to prove and then showing that this assumption leads to a logical contradiction.
+Also, this method involves assuming the opposite of what we want to prove and then showing that this assumption leads to a logical contradiction.
 The elegance and simplicity of this proof have made it a staple in mathematical education for centuries.

 Proof by Contradiction: A Detailed Walkthrough